 Adopted >> We are adopted by the Spirit – The gentile nations have inherited God’s

-promise to Abraham, who left his heritage behind at the call of God to search
+promise to Abraham, who left his heritage at the call of God and went in search

-for a city, whose architect and builder is God.
-The gentiles have also
+for a city, whose architect and builder is God (Heb 11,8-10).
+The gentiles

 and foremost, yet Christ was also the world’s Messiah.
-Even though this
+Although this

 barrier has been abolished, it doesn’t mean that God draws no distinction

-between Jew and gentile.
-Israel's identity is retained in the flesh, though
+between Jew and gentile, for Israel's identity is retained in the flesh, though

-spiritually they are no different from gentiles in that they both need Jesus
+spiritually they are no different from gentiles in that both need Jesus

 fact is, God called Israel to be his evangelist to the world, but they were